 Sleeping in Barcelona Reus Airport

-As of July 2019, we only have one review from a traveller who slept in the airport in 2010.
-That traveller reported that the airport was quiet, that the seats were “OK,” and that security did not disturb the sleep.
-Explore our guide to sleeping in Barcelona Reus Airport or read some traveller reviews for more tips.
+The airport is said to be quiet overnight with seats that were described as “ok”.
+According to one traveller, security did not disturb them while the slept.
+Explore our guide to sleeping in Barcelona Reus Airport or read some traveller airport reviews for more tips.
 For uninterrupted sleep, there are hotels near the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below.

 If sleeping in Reus Airport does not appeal to you, there are hotels near the airport in nearby Reus and Tarragona:

 - Brea’s Hotel – (3 minutes from the airport) No airport shuttle. » Check Rates

 - Hotel Sercotel Reus Park – (8 minutes from the airport) No airport shuttle is available. » Check Rates